 Traveling is stressful enough as it is, so I wanted to share some of my favorite Philadelphia tips and recommendations as a born and bred local.
 The City of Brotherly Love richly rewards visitors.
-There are countless museums, restaurants and shops.
+There are countless museums, restaurants, and shops.
 The sports fans are diehard, to put it lightly.
 Renaissance man Benjamin Franklin, artist Mary Cassatt, and actor Kevin Bacon all have walked the streets and called the city home at one time or another.
 There’s history no matter what period of the past interests you.
 Get to know Philly with these local favorites.

 I wish someone had told me these things before traveling to Germany for the first time.
 My husband (who was then my fiance) and I went armed only with our high school German knowledge, an envelope full of Euros and a positive attitude.
 But our good attitude only went so far as we spent two weeks in Berlin.
 It was rough.
 Since then, we’ve been back to Munich almost a half dozen times and we’ve become a bit of a well-oiled machine.
 Here are my best tips for things to know before traveling to Germany for the first time.
 Even repeat visitors might find something of interest.

-Thanks to the Mobile Passport app I was asleep in the final hours of my flight from Reykjavik, Iceland to Newark, New Jersey, while my fellow passengers were filling out customs forms.
+Thanks to the Mobile Passport app I was asleep in the final hours of my flight from Reykjavik, Iceland to Newark, New Jersey.
+While my fellow passengers were filling out customs forms, I wasn’t thinking about paperwork.
 I had seen the app advertised online before leaving home and had convinced my husband that we should give it a try.
-It promised a quick trip through U.S. Customs and Border Protection on arrival back in the good ol’ USA from abroad.
+The app promises a quick trip through U.S. Customs and Border Protection on arrival back in the good ol’ USA from abroad.
 It seemed too good to be true, I thought.
 But it was worth a try.
-The Mobile Passport app didn’t disappoint!
+What did I have to lose?
+The Mobile Passport app didn’t disappoint.